Federated Deep Reinforcement Learning for Open RAN Slicing in 6G Networks: Numerical results

 \subsection{FDRL training results}

 The first considered scenario is non-i.i.d with equal number of users.
 The total number of users is 15, with 5 users being served by each MVNO.
-Fig.\ref{fig:exp_noniid_equal} shows the evolution of the average reward of the local models and the global model across 5 experiments.
-While the global model improves through the shared experience, even surpassing the local models average in later rounds, the local models have degrading performances throughout the training.
-In fact, since in later rounds, the exploration induced by the OU noise is reduced, the local models allocate less bandwidth to the users, which degrades the values of the received rewards.
-The global model, on the other hand, learns slower to generalize, but achieves more robust training overall by leveraging the shared experience.
+Fig. \ref{fig:exp_noniid_equal} shows the evolution of the average reward of the local models and the global model across 5 experiments.
+While the global model improves through the shared experience, even surpassing the local models average in later rounds, the local models have degrading performances throughout the training likely due to overfitting.
+In fact, since in later rounds, the exploration induced by the OU noise is reduced, the local models allocate less bandwidth to the users, which degrades the values of the rewards.
+In contrast, the global model learns slower to generalize, but achieves more robust training overall by leveraging the shared experience.

 The second considered scenario is non-i.i.d with unequal number of users.
 The total number of users is 12, where 5, 4, and 3 users are served by the first, second, and third MVNO, respectively.
-Fig.\ref{fig:exp_noniid_unequal} shows the evolution of the average reward of the local models and the global model across 5 experiments.
+Fig. \ref{fig:exp_noniid_unequal} shows the evolution of the average reward of the local models and the global model across 5 experiments.
 Our first observation is that the cumulative rewards for both models are less than what was achieved in the case of equal numbers of users.
 This is mainly due to the punishment related to allocating bandwidth to non-existent users.
 Furthermore, similarly to the previous experiments, the global model improves slowly throughout the communication rounds, while the local models do not improve.